salesforcecli/plugin-devops-center/messages/promoteFlags.md

 # promote.async.description

 The command immediately returns the job ID and control of the terminal to you.
 This way, you can continue to use the CLI.
-To resume the deployment, run "sf deploy pipeline resume".
-To check the status of the deployment, run "sf deploy pipeline report".
+To resume the deployment, run "sf project deploy pipeline resume".
+To check the status of the deployment, run "sf project deploy pipeline report".

 # promote.async.summary